moj-analytical-services/IntroRTraining/Intro_markdown.md

   dplyr::rename(DoB = BIRTH_DATE)
 ```

 Within the rename function, the new name "DoB" is specified on the left and the old name on the right of the equal sign.
-If you also wanted to rename PREV_CONVICTIONS to "Num_prev_convictions" to make it easier to understand then simply add this as an extra argument within the rename function, with the two arguments separated by a comma:
+If you also wanted to rename `PREV_CONVICTIONS` to `Num_prev_convictions` to make it easier to understand then simply add this as an extra argument within the rename function, with the two arguments separated by a comma:

 ```r